 - What are you singing about?

-- Be nice and courteous to everyone.
-The people signing you up, the accompanist, the audition monitors.
+- Be kind and courteous to everyone: the people signing you up, the accompanist, the audition monitors.

 - Know that we cannot wait to work with you!

 - Come in prepared.
 Looking good.
-Have a great attitude.
+With a great attitude.

 - Know that the size of your part does not constitute how much you will be in the production.
 Don’t have an ego about “I’m not the lead so I’m not going to waste my time.”
-Every production you are in the better you get no matter what part and if you apply yourself.
-There are tons of people on Broadway working who were in the ensemble of their youth theatre’s and understood that it was about the work and not just the glory.
+Every production you are in, the better you get, no matter the part, IF you apply yourself.
+There are tons of people working on Broadway who were in the ensemble in their youth theatre and understood that it was about the work and not just the glory.